 The audit committee will assist the Board of Directors with the review of the Group's internal and external audit activities, including the review of internal control systems, compliance with financial reporting requirements, and the scope, results and cost effectiveness of external audit.
-This committee is expected to consist of 3 directors: Gregor Mowat (independent, chairman), Elena Titova (independent) and Alexey Makhnev, each with financial experience.
+At the LSE Admission, this committee will consist of 3 directors: Gregor Mowat (independent, chairman), Elena Titova (independent) and Alexey Makhnev, each with financial experience.